Toward Long-Term and Archivable Reproducibility: Proposed criteria for longevity

 \textbf{Criterion 2: Modularity.} A modular project enables and encourages independent modules with well-defined inputs/outputs and minimal side effects.
 In terms of file management, a modular project will \emph{only} contain the hand-written project source of that particular high-level project: no automatically generated files (e.g., software binaries or figures), software source code, or data should be included.
 The latter two (developing low-level software, collecting data, or the publishing and archival of both) are separate projects in themselves because they can be used in other independent projects.
-This optimizes the storage, archival/mirroring, and publication costs (which are critical to longevity): a snapshot of a project's hand-written source will usually be on the scale of $\times100$ kilobytes, and the version-controlled history may become a few megabytes.
+This optimizes the storage, archival/mirroring, and publication costs (which are critical to longevity): a snapshot of a project's hand-written source will usually be on the scale of $\sim100$ kilobytes, and the version controlled history may become a few megabytes.

-In terms of the analysis workflow, explicit communication between various modules enables optimizations on many levels: (1) Modular analysis components can be executed in parallel and avoid redundancies (when a dependency of a module has not changed, it will not be re-run).
+In terms of the analysis workflow, explicit communication between various modules enables optimizations on many levels: (1) Modular analysis components can be executed in parallel and avoid redundancies (when a dependency of a module has not changed, the latter will not be rerun).
 (2) Usage in other projects.
 (3) Debugging and adding improvements (possibly by future researchers).
 (4) Citation of specific parts.
 (5) Provenance extraction.

 \textbf{Criterion 3: Minimal complexity.} Minimal complexity can be interpreted as: (1) Avoiding the language or framework that is currently in vogue (for the workflow, not necessarily the high-level analysis).
-A popular framework typically falls out of fashion and requires significant resources to translate or rewrite every few years (for example Python 2, which is no longer supported).
+A popular framework typically falls out of fashion and requires significant resources to translate or rewrite every few years (for example, Python 2, which is no longer supported).
 More stable/basic tools can be used with less long-term maintenance costs.
 (2) Avoiding too many different languages and frameworks; e.g., when the workflow's PM and analysis are orchestrated in the same framework, it becomes easier to maintain in the long term.

 \textbf{Criterion 4: Scalability.} A scalable project can easily be used in arbitrarily large and/or complex projects.
 On a small scale, the criteria here are trivial to implement, but can rapidly become unsustainable.